-Preference: The final parties held by Panhellenic Council organizations during Recruitment.
+Preference: The final event held by Panhellenic Council organizations during Fall Formal Recruitment.
 These events are more formal than the previous parties and usually include a ritual that potential new members can participate in.
-Also known as Pref, or Final Dinners
+Also known as Pref or Pref Night.

-Preference Cards: Potential New Members sign this after preference, indicating in order, which sororities of the ones whose parties they attended they liked the most.
-These cards, along with the organizations’ lists of members they would like, are used to match the PNMs and sororities with one another in a mutually selective process.
+Preference Cards: Panhellenic Potential New Members sign this after preference, indicating in order, which sororities of the ones whose events they attended they would accept a bid from.
+These cards, along with the organizations’ bid lists, are used to match the PNMs and sororities with one another in a mutually selective process.

 Probate: An official public presentation of initiation used by culturally-based and NPHC organizations.
 The presentation may consist of knowledge learned, skills gained, and values understood.
 This is a proud moment of historical significance for new members of these organizations.
 In most cases, this is the first time when newly initiated members of each fraternity/sorority are revealed to the rest of campus